Robert Conquest: Laws of politics

 Derbyshire commented: "Of the Second Law, Conquest gave the Church of England and Amnesty International as examples.
-Of the third, he noted that a bureaucracy sometimes actually IS controlled by a secret cabal of its enemies — e.g. the postwar British secret service."
+Of the third, he noted that a bureaucracy sometimes actually IS controlled by a secret cabal of its enemies – e.g. the postwar British secret service."
 For these statements, Conquest would become well known among certain thinkers, especially online conservatives; however, Derbyshire cited no source for them and implied his memory was not certain on the matter.
 Indeed, the second law given here is O'Sullivan's first law, which was stated by John O'Sullivan in his article "O'Sullivan's First Law" in the 27 October 1989 print issue of the National Review, in which he also references Derbyshire's Conquest's third law as Conquest's second law:

 Personal life

 Conquest was married four times, first in 1942 to Joan Watkins, with whom he had two sons.
 They divorced in 1948.
 There followed a marriage to Tatiana Mihailova (1948–1962), whom he had helped escape from Bulgaria.
 She was diagnosed with schizophrenia in 1951.
-In 1962 he married Caroleen MacFarlane; they divorced in 1978.
+In 1962 he married Caroleen Macfarlane (through whom he was the uncle by marriage of Charles Banner); they divorced in 1978.
 That year he began dating Elizabeth Neece Wingate, a lecturer in English and the daughter of a United States Air Force colonel.
 He and Wingate married in 1979.
 When he died in 2015, he had several grandchildren from his sons and stepdaughter.